julianrosenberger/VisualizationSDU/README.md

 # VisualizationSDU
-This is my repository for the course Visualiseringa at SDU Odense, held by Prof. Stefan Jännicke.
+This is my repository for the course Visualiseringa at SDU Odense, held by Prof. Stefan Jänicke.